Magaztu/Arduino--Portable-Radio/README.md

  - Any compatible speaker.
  - A MicroSD card.
  - Jumper wires (<30).
+ - A button (any will work).
  - A BreadBoard.
  - IR sensor (Digital-input).

+Each component that has a library of its own has it implemented in the code.
+They're the following:
+- Name them

 Will update later with more information.